nadialefebvre/project-guess-paw/README.md

-# Week 5: Guess Who
+# Project Guess Paw

+Weekly project for Technigo's bootcamp, week 5: build a game

 The project is to create my own digital version of the classic board game Guess Who in order to practice creating objects and arrays with all focus on the JavaScript part.